Skip to main content

 What It Does

-Monk supports multiple deployment environments for each project - staging, production, development, or any custom environment names you choose.
-Each environment can have its own configuration, linked to a specific cluster, with complete isolation.
+Monk supports multiple deployment environments per workspace, such as staging, production, or any custom name.
+Each environment has its own configuration and links to a specific cluster, so deployments stay isolated even when they share code.

 How It Works